 A Career and Academic Planning Experience for High-Ability Students in Grades 6-12 and their ParentsAn annual add-day career and academic planning event sponsored annually in January by The Center for Gifted Education at the College of William and Mary and held in Williamsburg, VA.

-Virginia Gifted Education and Governor’s Schools
+Virginia (VDOE) Gifted Education page and Summer Residential Governor’s Schools

 Offers a variety of information from the Virginia Department of Education Web site.
 The Commonwealth of Virginia provides services to identified students, kindergarten through grade 12.